King Tweety: Plot

-But then Granny appears, having seen the evidence against Diego.
+Granny appears, having seen the evidence against Diego.
 She breaks Sylvester out of prison, but the two don't know where to search for Tweety.
 It turns out the tail feathers of members of the royal bird family possess magic.
 So Granny and Sylvester use a feather to track Tweety down to a ship off shore.
 Inside the ship, Tweety finds Aoogah still alive but held captive.
 Diego reveals to them that 700 years ago, he used a potion to make himself immortal.
 He tried to lead an uprising of dogs against the birds, but the uprising failed.
 Since then, he has been secretly killing off the monarchs and collecting their tail feathers.
 Diego fashions the feathers into a boa that greatly multiplies his magical ability.

 Granny diverts and then subdues the police birds, allowing for Sylvester to sneak aboard the ship.
 He defeats the henchdogs and frees Tweety and Aoogah.
 But then Diego uses the boa to turn himself into a giant with tremendous amounts of magic power.
 But Sylvester distracts Diego long enough for the birds to disassemble the boa.
 The feathers then turn into the spirits of past rulers.
 With the help of these ancestors, Tweety, Sylvester and Aoogah are able to beat Diego.

 In the aftermath, Granny, Tweety and Sylvester all admit that they're stressed from all the danger, and they miss their home in New York.
 So Tweety returns the crown to Aoogah.
 But Aoogah herself feels exhausted and wants a vacation.
 The closing credits show photos of Aoogah with the trio, the trio having brought her to New York for a vacation.